 Then I passed another sign.
 This one, just a block or two from Laura, seemed to suggest that witchcraft might unleash my potential and power.
 That sounds like a good thing.
 But then I noticed the FOX logo at the bottom.
 Another quality program, it seems, has fallen to the spell of witchcraft.
 It did confirm, however, that it is all about money.
 One size does not fit all.
 Religion adapts to fit a free market economy.
 Totalitarian states either attempt to disband religion completely and/or build up a national mythology that supplements traditional teachings.
 It doesn’t take a psychic to see that coming.
 As long as there’s money to be made, who’s complaining?

-Posted in Civil Religion, Just for Fun, Popular Culture, Posts
+Posted in American Religion, Just for Fun, Popular Culture, Posts

 Tagged Fox, Galena, Illinois, New York City, paranormal, psychics, symbolism, witchcraft